-Mathematics Teaching-Research Journal on line integrates professional ethics of teachers and researchers.
+Mathematics Teaching-Research Journal integrates professional ethics of teachers and researchers.

 The central ethics of teachers is Do no harm! to students in the process of teaching-research, neither emotional harm nor the cognitive harm.

 To exclude the emotional harm, we require standard conditions of anonymity within the text of the submission, that is no real names of students are provided in the text nor any other information which could help anyone in the identification of participating students/subjects.

 In the case of cognitive harm, we require statement which assures that as a result of the intervention understanding of mathematics did not worsen beyond the level of a standard classroom.

 From the point of view of professional research ethics, we require integrity of the research including no plagiarism.
 That means:

 - the presented data are true data and their full set can be inspected by the editors.

 - all co-authors agree on the content of the submission.